gonzs/quiz/README.md

 CI -> It's used `Husky` in order to execute unit tests and apply the linter before each commit

+Documentation -> `React Styleguidist` for documenting components

 **Note: React hooks approach is being used**

 #### Backend

 A rest API was built with `Firebase` Cloud Functions [(follow this repo)](https://github.com/gonzs/quiz-firebase-api)

 _Dont forget to create a .env.local file with a API url.
-REACT_APP_FB* are retrieved from firebase project configuration.
+REACT_APP_FB\* are retrieved from firebase project configuration.
 Format:_

 ```shell
 REACT_APP_API_URL = http://localhost:8080